-The server has a master copy of the data for the zone and will be master able to provide authoritative answers for it.

-slave A slave zone is a replica of a master zone.
-The masters list specifies one or more IP addresses of master servers that the slave contacts to update its copy of the zone.
-Masters list elements can also be names of other masters lists.
+master The server has a master copy of the data for the zone and will able to provide authoritative answers for it. slave A slave zone is a replica of a master zone.
+The masters list specifies one or more IP addresses of master servers that the sl contacts to update its copy of the zone.
+Masters list elements of also be names of other masters lists.
 By default, transfers are made from port 53 on the servers; this can be changed for all servers by specifying a port number before the list of IP addresses, or on a per-server basis after the IP address.
 Authentication to the master can also be done with per-server TSIG keys.
-If a file is specified, then the replica will be written to this file whenever the zone is changed, and reloaded from this file on a server restart.
+If a file is specified, then the replica will be written this file whenever the zone is changed, and reloaded from this on a server restart.
 Use of a file is recommended, since it often speeds server startup and eliminates a needless waste of bandwidth.
-Note that for large numbers (in the tens or hundreds of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
-For example, a slave server for the zone example.com might place the zone contents into a file called ex/example.com where ex/ is just the first two letters of the zone name.
-(Most operating systems behave very slowly if you put 100000 files into a single directory.) stub A stub zone is similar to a slave zone, except that it replicates only the NS records of a master zone instead of the entire zone.
-Stub zones are not a standard part of the DNS; they are a feature specific to the BIND implementation.
-Stub zones can be used to eliminate the need for glue NS record in a parent zone at the expense of maintaining a stub zone entry and a set of name server addresses in named.conf.
-This usage is not recommended for new configurations, and BIND 9 supports it only in a limited way.
-In BIND 4/8, zone transfers of a parent zone included the NS records from stub children of that zone.
-This meant that, in some cases, users could get away with configuring child stubs only in the master server for the parent zone.
-BIND 9 never mixes together zone data from different zone has child stub zones configured, all the slave servers for the parent zone also need to have the same child stub zones configured.
-Stub zones can also be used as a way of forcing the resolution of a given domain to use a particular set of authoritative servers.
-For example, the caching name servers on a private network using RFC1918 addressing may be configured with stub zones for 10. in-addr.arpa to use a set of internal name servers as the authoritative servers for that domain.
+Note that for large numbers (in the tens or hundred of thousands) of zones per server, it is best to use a two-level naming scheme for zone filenames.
+For example, a slave server for the zone example.com might place the zone contents into file called ex/example.com where ex/ is just the first two letters of the zone name.
+(Most operating systems behave very slowly if you put 100000 files into a single directory.) stub A stub zone is similar to a slave zone, except that it replicates only the NS records of a master zone instead of the entire zone Stub zones are not a standard part of the DNS; they are a featu specific to the BIND implementation.
+Stub zones can be used to eliminate the need for glue NS recor in a parent zone at the expense of maintaining a stub zone enti- and a set of name server addresses in named.conf.
+This usag not recommended for new configurations, and BIND 9 suppor it only in a limited way.
+In BIND 4/8, zone transfers of a parer zone included the NS records from stub children of that zone.
+This meant that, in some cases, users could get away with configuring child stubs only in the master server for the paren zone.
+BIND 9 never mixes together zone data from different zones in this way.
+Therefore, if a BIND 9 master serving a pare zone has child stub zones configured, all the slave servers for th parent zone also need to have the same child stub zones configured.
+Stub zones can also be used as a way of forcing the resolution given domain to use a particular set of authoritative servers.
+F example, the caching name servers on a private network using RFC1918 addressing may be configured with stub zones for 10 in-addr.arpa to use a set of internal name servers as the authoritative servers for that domain.